rubengc/AutomatorWP/readme.md

 ## Built for novices ##

-AutomatorWP includes a simple, powerful editor that anyone can learn to use in no time!
+AutomatorWP includes a powerful editor that anyone can learn to use in no time!
 See it in action:

 ![Powerful editor that anyone can learn to use in no time.](https://ps.w.org/automatorwp/assets/screenshot-1.gif "Powerful editor that anyone can learn to use in no time.")